 If you’re concerned about the ecological damage caused by livestock grazing on our public lands you’ve probably encountered arguments that cattle can be used as a tool to improve the land.
 These claims are typically made by proponents of a livestock management system called holistic resource management (HRM), which is promoted by a fellow named Allan Savory.

 Savory claims disturbances caused by livestock grazing are natural because vegetation co-evolved with herds of wild grazing animals.
-But that’s not true for the arid rangelands of the Intermountain West.
-Big herds of large grazing animals, such as bison, haven’t been found west of the Rockies since at least the end of the Pleistocene era, more than 10,000 years ago.
-While it usually takes longer than that for new plant species to evolve, it’s plenty of time for existing species to move to different areas.
-And that’s what happened in the West.
-The animals and plants which needed a wetter climate disappeared when it became too dry for them.
-Subsequently, the area’s dry ecosystems are not adapted to intense grazing from large ungulates.
+But that’s not true for the arid rangelands of the American Southwest.
+Big herds of large grazing animals, such as bison, haven’t been found there since at least the end of the Pleistocene era, more than 10,000 years ago.
+Subsequently, the vegetation of the area’s dry ecosystems isn’t adapted to intense grazing from large ungulates.

 Despite this, HRM proponents still claim that Savory’s grazing systems are a way to produce win-win solutions, wherein ranchers get to put more cattle on the land while, at the same time, wildlife habitat is improved by the cattle.
 The problem is that HRM isn’t based on science and there’s plenty of research which proves it doesn’t work.
 There’s not room here to review all the available research, but it’s so abundant that it’s easy for anyone to find it online.